weissmuster/progressbar4j/README.md

-JProgressBar is a utility to log the processing of units in the console.
+ProgressBar4j is a utility to log the processing of units in the console.